HoussemTN/schedulerProject/README.md

    <img  alt="settings" src="https://github.com/HoussemTN/schedulerProject/blob/master/screenshots/settings.png?raw=true" heigth="250px"      width="300px"/>
    <br/>    <br/>
   <a href="https://github.com/HoussemTN/schedulerProject/tree/master/screenshots">more screenshots...</a>
+ ### Credits
+ Tool(s) that w've used in this project :

+ * Automatic String Resource Translation : https://asrt.gluege.boerde.de/

  ### Want to contribute
 If you would like to contribute to the project (e.g. by improving the documentation, solving a bug or adding a cool new feature),Just send us your pull request.
 Please make sure you solved all warnings and errors reported by the static code analyses.